xrjvn/cp317a-group25-carrentalsystem/docs/sprint02.md

 **Overview:**
 - Modified `reserve/page.tsx` to include a cancel button inside the temporary reservation list.
 Connected to `removeReservation()` for easy deletion
 - Added working Cancel buttons beside each active booking in `reservations/page.tsx`.
 Added web confirmation prompts to confirm each cancellation on this page.
-- Ensured car images are shown on each reservation, regardless of their page.
+- Altered the image paths in `data/mockCars.ts`, ensuring car images are shown on each reservation, regardless of their page.
 - Verified that deleting a reservation on `/reservations` reflects on `/reserve`, and vice-versa, using context in `context/ReservationContext.tsx`